 40% of companies have not increased their security protocols despite the significant change in the way employees connect to corporate systems and the addition of new productivity applications (Cyberark).

 Safe meetings?
 We are here to save the day

 At CTOUCH, we focus on creating safe and secure meetings.
 Both online and offline.
 For many companies, the focus is now on a safe home working environment, which is understandable.
 But it is also important to think about how you handle your company information post-COVID.
 The pandemic has opened the eyes of many companies and IT managers on this issue.
-In the new normal, there will be a lot of remote working as well as office work.
-And this mix of interactive collaboration requires smart solutions to secure your data.

 Whether you are working remotely, joining meetings remotely or working at the office, cybersecurity is always a question of the right software and the right hardware.
 But there is also the human factor.
 So, it is important to keep the users in mind when designing the right software and hardware.
 And to look at how they can work, collaborate and meet as safely as possible when using our products.